STRATEGIC HUMAN RESOURCE MANAGEMENT - 2022/3

 Module code: MANM321

-This module will recognise the importance of human resources to the successful operation of hotels but will emphasise the strategic aspects of Human Resource Management (HRM) that will influence the development of hotel chains.
-Hotel companies need to develop and implement effective human resource practices and policies to achieve competitive success, especially in the current economic climate.
+This module recognises the importance of human resources to the successful operation of hospitality and event organisations but will emphasise the strategic aspects of Human Resource Management (HRM) that influence the development of organisations.
+Hospitality and event companies need to develop and implement effective human resource practices and policies to achieve competitive success, especially in the current economic climate.
 The module is intended to provide an opportunity to review models and concepts underpinning Strategic Human Resource Management (SHRM) and current trends and issues in the strategic HRM for international hospitality and event industry.
 It therefore approaches the economic, social, environmental and cultural aspects of managing hospitality and event businesses world-wide from a critical perspective and asks students to consider how societal and organisational advantage can be achieved through strategic approaches to the management of HR.
 The module will provide a grounding in the knowledge and application of strategic HRM practices within the global hospitality and event industry such as Employee Resourcing, Employee Development, Pay, Appraisals and Performance as well as Employment Relations.
-The content of the module will review several case studies from the hospitality and event industry delivered by industry experts and lectures/ tutors.
+The content of the module will review several case studies from the hospitality and event industry.

 Number of Credits: 15